MPD releases body camera footage of officer-involved shooting - NewsBreak

 WASHINGTON DC (DC News Now) — The Metropolitan Police department released the body cam footage of the officer-involved shooting that injured a man on February 10 at Good Hope Road.

 The video, which is just over 5 minutes long, shows when an MPD officer approached 38-year-old Steven Shaw, of Northeast, DC.
-The officer is seen asking Shaw to step out of the car and stop reaching into his pockets and show his hands.
+The officer is seen asking Shaw to step out of the car, stop reaching into his pockets and show his hands.
+Suspect identified in officer-involved shooting

 At some point during the course of the interaction, a shot was fired and Shaw was struck.